-- 1. Without prejudice to Article 50 a plant protection product shall only be authorised where following the uniform principles referred to in paragraph 6 it complies with the following requirements: - (a) its active substances, safeners and synergists have been approved; - (b) where its active substance, safener or synergist is produced by a different source, or by the same source with a change in the manufacturing process and/or manufacturing location: - (i) the specification, pursuant to Article 38, does not deviate significantly from the specification included in the Regulation approving that substance, safener or synergist; and - (ii) the active substance, safener or synergist has no more harmful effects within the meaning of Article 4(2) and (3) due to its impurities than if it had been produced in accordance with the manufacturing process specified in the dossier that supported the approval; - (c) its co-formulants are not included in Annex III; - (d) in the light of current scientific and technical knowledge, it complies with the requirements provided for in Article 4(3); - (e) the nature and quantity of its active substances, safeners and synergists and, where appropriate, any toxicologically, ecotoxicologically or environmentally relevant impurities and co-formulants can be determined by appropriate methods;
+- 1. Without prejudice to Article 50 a plant protection product shall only be authorised where following the uniform principles referred to in paragraph 6 it complies with the following requirements: - (a) its active substances, safeners and synergists have been approved; - (b) where its active substance, safener or synergist is produced by a different source, or by the same source with a change in the manufacturing process and/or manufacturing location: - (i) the specification, pursuant to Article 38, does not deviate significantly from the specification included in the Regulation approving that substance, safener or synergist; and - (ii) the active substance, safener or synergist has no more harmful effects within the meaning of Article 4(2) and (3) due to its impurities than if it had been produced in accordance with the manufacturing process specified in the dossier that supported the approval; - (c) its co-formulants are not included in Annex III; - (d) its technical formulation is such that user exposure or other risks are limited as much as possible without compromising the functioning of the product; - (e) in the light of current scientific and technical knowledge, it complies with the requirements provided for in Article 4(3); - (f) the nature and quantity of its active substances, safeners and synergists and, where appropriate, any toxicologically, ecotoxicologically or environmentally relevant impurities and co-formulants can be determined by appropriate methods; - (g) its residues, resulting from authorised uses, and which are of toxicological, ecotoxicological or environmental relevance, can be determined by appropriate methods in general use in all Member States, with appropriate limits of determination on relevant samples; - (h) its physical and chemical properties have been determined and deemed acceptable for the purposes of the appropriate use and storage of the product;

-- (f) its residues, resulting from authorised uses, and which are of toxicological, ecotoxicological or environmental relevance, can be determined by appropriate methods in general use; - (g) its physical and chemical properties have been determined and deemed acceptable for the purposes of the appropriate use and storage of the product; - (h) for plant or plant products to be used as feed or food, where appropriate, the maximum residue levels for the agricultural products affected by the use referred to in the authorisation have been set or modified in accordance with Regulation (EC) No 396/2005. - 2.
-The applicant shall demonstrate that the requirements provided for in points (a) to (g) of paragraph 1 are met. - 3.
-Compliance with the requirements set out in point (b) and points (d) to (g) of paragraph 1 shall be established by official or officially recognised tests and analyses carried out under agricultural, plant health and environmental conditions relevant to the use of the plant protection product in question and representative of the conditions prevailing in the zone where the product is intended to be used. - 4.
-With respect to point (e) of paragraph 1, harmonised methods may be adopted in accordance with the regulatory procedure referred to in Article 79(3). - 5.
+- (i) for plants or plant products to be used as feed or food, where appropriate, the maximum residue levels for the agricultural products affected by the use referred to in the authorisation have been set or modified in accordance with Regulation (EC) No 396/2005. - 2.
+The applicant shall demonstrate that the requirements provided for in points (a) to (h) of paragraph 1 are met. - 3.
+Compliance with the requirements set out in point (b) and points (e) to (h) of paragraph 1 shall be established by official or officially recognised tests and analyses carried out under agricultural, plant health and environmental conditions relevant to the use of the plant protection product in question and representative of the conditions prevailing in the zone where the product is intended to be used. - 4.
+With respect to point (f) of paragraph 1, harmonised methods may be adopted in accordance with the regulatory procedure with scrutiny referred to in Article 79(4). - 5.
 Article 81 shall apply. - 6.
 Uniform principles for evaluation and authorisation of plant protection products shall contain the requirements set out in Annex VI to Directive 91/414/EEC and shall be laid down in Regulations adopted in accordance with the advisory procedure referred to in Article 79(2) without any substantial modifications.
 Subsequent amendments to these Regulations shall be adopted in accordance with Article 78(1)(c).